MAGEL2: Function

 This protein is known to regulate AMPA receptors in hypothalamus.
 Also it can regualte secretion of hormones such as: oxytocin, arginine vasopressin, somatostatin, TSH, somatotropin, LH.
 Loss of that protein showed decreased neuoronal activity in hypothalamus and hippocampus of mice via AMPA receptor trafficking defects, consequently neuronal activity gets disrupted and synaptic excitation/inhibition balance is lost.

-MAGEL2 is required for balance of serotonin, dopamine and noradrenaline concentrations, in Magel2-null mice concetrations of that neurotransmitters had been decreased.
+MAGEL2 is required for balance of serotonin, dopamine and noradrenaline concentrations, in Magel2-null mice concentrations of that neurotransmitters had been decreased.

 As mentioned above MAGEL2 participates in MUST complex, which promotes endosomal F-actin polymerization.

 Clinical significance

-Prader-Willi syndrome
+Prader-willi syndrome

 Prader-Willi syndrome (PWS) is a rare genetic disorder that is caused by maternal UPD(15) or deletions/epimutations on paternal chromosome 15.
 PWS can cause variety of symptoms from hypotoniain infancy to behavioural problems in early childhood.
 Some symptoms can be found in infants aside from hypotonia, are a poor eye coordination, almond-shaped eyes, thin upper lip, also, due to hypotonia, problems with sucking reflex.
 Their cries are weak and they have difficulty of waking up.

 Deletion of MAGEL2 (and other genes that are located on the same region) contributes to symptoms in PWS.